andrewchawk/java-for-haskellers/README.md

 # java-for-haskellers
-"Java for Haskellers" is -- well, will be -- a small book which describes Haskell in a way which is -- hopefully -- appealing to Haskellers.
+"Java for Haskellers" is -- well, will be -- a small book which describes Java in a way which is -- hopefully -- appealing to Haskellers.